-7.0 SURVEY LAYOUT AND CONTROL.
+6.0 SURVEY LAYOUT AND CONTROL.

-The CONTRACTOR shall layout the limits of the Work only from the State 2nd order A-monument system.
+The CONTRACTOR shall layout the limits of the Work only from the State of Florida 2nd order A-monument system.
 The FDEP Bureau of Beaches and Coastal Systems maintains "A" Monuments in Manatee County.
-These 2nd order control monuments are provided on Plan Sheet PV (Sheet 2/4) and can be downloaded ftp://ftp.dep.state.fl.us/pub/water/beaches/reg-mon/s-west/atab.
-CONTRACTOR shall provide the ENGINEER the control information used in the layout of the Work prior to the placement of artificial reef boulders.
+These 2nd order control monuments are provided on Plan Sheet PV-1 (Sheet 2/3) and can be downloaded from: ftp://ftp.dep.state.fl.us/pub/water/beaches/reg-mon/s-west/atab.
+The CONTRACTOR shall provide the ENGINEER the control information used in the layout of the Work prior to the placement of materials.
 The CONTRACTOR shall not scale dimensions from the Plans for the purposes of Work layout.
 The CONTRACTOR shall be responsible for all measurements that may be required for the execution of the Work to the location and limit marks prescribed in the drawings and in these specifications.
 The ENGINEER reserves the right to modify the locations of the limit marks as may be required to meet changed conditions or as a result of necessary modifications to the Contract Work.
-For additional reference, the survey control information in the table below is from the 2009 Physical Monitoring Survey and is provided for convenience in locating the general area only, not for the purposes of laying out the work.